orkes-io/orkes-conductor-client/docs/worker/README.md

 ### Managing workers in your application

-Workers use a polling mechanism (with long-poll) to check for any available tasks periodically from server.
-The startup and shutdown of workers is handled by `conductor.client.automator.task_handler.TaskHandler` class.
+Workers use a polling mechanism (with a long poll) to check for any available tasks from the server periodically.
+The startup and shutdown of workers are handled by the  `conductor.client.automator.task_handler.TaskHandler` class.

 ```java
 To Do